Home Heat Pump Guide

 How to Maximise Your Heat Pump's Lifespan

-Proper sizing and installation are the foundation.
-Use an MCS-certified installer who carries out a full heat loss survey.
-Do not choose purely on price — the cheapest quote often means corners have been cut.
+1. Choose the right installer: Use an MCS-certified installer who carries out a full heat loss survey.
+Do not choose purely on price.

-Book an annual service with a qualified heat pump engineer.
-This catches small issues before they become big ones and keeps the system running efficiently.
+2. Service annually: Book an annual service with a qualified heat pump engineer.
+This catches small issues before they become big ones.

-Check the outdoor unit regularly.
-Remove leaves, grass cuttings, cobwebs, and other debris from around and behind the unit.
-Do not stack items against it or allow plants to grow into it.
+3. Keep the outdoor unit clear: Remove leaves, grass cuttings, cobwebs, and other debris regularly.
 Airflow is essential.

-Have the heating system water tested periodically and treat with inhibitor as needed.
-Sludge and corrosion in the pipework and radiators reduce efficiency and can damage the heat pump's plate heat exchanger.
+4. Maintain system water quality: Have the heating system water tested periodically and treat with inhibitor as needed.

-Let the heat pump run at steady, moderate temperatures rather than turning it on and off like a boiler.
-Heat pumps are designed to run for long periods at low output — this is their most efficient and least wearing operating mode.
-Avoid running at unnecessarily high flow temperatures.
+5. Run the system efficiently: Let the heat pump run at steady, moderate temperatures rather than turning it on and off like a boiler.

 Warranties: What to Expect